elastic/integrations/docs/dashboard_guidelines.md

 ### Use dashboard-native controls

 The **Input controls** visualization type is deprecated in favor of **Controls** embedded into the dashboard itself.
 The `Controls` dropdown in the Dashboard menu bar should be used.
-See the [documentation](https://www.elastic.co/guide/en/kibana/master/add-controls.html) page for more information
+See the [documentation](https://www.elastic.co/guide/en/kibana/master/add-controls.html) page for more information.

 ### Keep Consistent Color